Navigating with Annealing Guidance Scale in Diffusion Space: Overview

 The CFG operation aims to increase the probability \( p_t(c \mid z) \) while staying on the manifold defined by natural images by extrapolating between \( \epsilon_t^c \) and the unconditional prediction \( \epsilon_t^\varnothing \), weighted by a factor \( w \).
 The figure illustrates extrapolations with two scales: one with \( w_1 \), which undershoots the target distribution, and another with \( w_2 \), which overshoots.

 Determining the optimal size of the guidance scale \( w \) is a non-trivial task, as it depends on the distribution's local geometry, the target prompt, the initial noise, and the model itself.

 The commonly used approach is to keep \( w \) constant throughout the generation process.
-While other works have explored relations between \( w \) and timesteps— we argue that \( w \) should also depend on the difference defined as
+While other works have explored relations between \( w \) and timesteps, we argue that \( w \) should also depend on the difference defined as

+which is shown in Fig.~\ref{fig:cfg}.
 Specifically, $\delta_t$ is affected by the model's predictions on the current noisy latent in relation to the prompt, and thus encapsulates information specific to the denoising trajectory.
 This dependency suggests that a fixed or simplistic scheduling of \( w \) may not be sufficient for achieving optimal results, stressing the need for more adaptive approaches.

 Given the temperamental behavior of \( w \), we propose a learning-based approach to determine its optimal value.
 Specifically, we learn \( w \) as a function of the timestep \( t \) and $\|\delta_t\|$, enabling a more adaptive and context-aware guidance scale.